trtcrd/BBI/README.md

 BBI is a R package for Benthic Biotic Indices calculation from composition data

 It takes composition data with associated taxonomic assignments as input and output biotic indices values.
+It also return the ecological quality status for each pair of sample-BBI.
+These BBI values can be used to calculate the normalized Ecological Quality Ratio (nEQR)

-Composition data can be infered unsing morpho-taxonomy or DNA based assignements.
+The composition can be derived from morpho-taxonomy or DNA based assignements.

 ## Requirements

 To be able to use the BBI package, the following is required:
 1. R or RStudio
-2. vegan package (install.packages("vegan"))
+2. vegan package
 3. BBI package (see the installation section below)
 4. Composition data (see below for format)